giantswarm/custom-container-images/README.md

 For each `<upstream-image>` there must be a CircleCI config located at: `.circleci/<upstream-image>.yml`.

-With that file, for each flavour there must be a workflow defined under `.workflows`.
+Within that file, for each flavour there must be a workflow defined under `.workflows`.
 The name of the workflow must be unique within the whole repository, so we recommend following the convention: `build-<upstream-image>-<flavour>`.

 Each workflow should be an `architect` build.
 They all need the following filters to work correctly with the pipeline: